Stalking and Harassment

 - Cyberstalking: using the internet to pursue, harass or contact you.

-If the behaviour you're experiencing is:
+If the behaviour you're experiencing from another person is:

 - Fixated